FTarfasse/quick-perf-wiki/QuickPerf.md

 Easily detect **N+1 select**, JDBC batching disabled and other things.

 # Disable QuickPerf
-To disable QuickPerf functionalities you can pass *-DdisableQuickPerf=true* to your JVM or use [annotations](https://github.com/quick-perf/doc/wiki/base-annotations) (@DisableQuickPerf, @FunctionalIteration,
+To disable QuickPerf functionalities you can pass *-DdisableQuickPerf=true* to your JVM or use [some core annotations](https://github.com/quick-perf/doc/wiki/core-annotations) (@DisableQuickPerf, @FunctionalIteration,
 @DisableGlobalAnnotations).